Firedrake/mpd-tools/README.md

 Example: `mp search wish you were here`

-- q - queue a URI or a search result.
-For search results, append one or more numbers, or no parameter at all for all search results.
+- q - queue a URI, a search result or a named playlist.
 For a URI, append a single URI in a form that mpd will recognise.
+For search results, append one or more numbers as shown in the results of "search", or no parameter at all for all search results.
+A named playlist should be prefixed with @.

 Example: `mp q 7`

 Example: `mp q "Popular/Blackmore's Night/1997 Shadow of the Moon/15 Wish You Were Here.ogg"`

+Example: `mp q @mpd.core`

 If the player is stopped, it will start playing with the first item queued.